The EngageMedia Team

 Andrew is currently a Fellow at the Open Documentary Lab, a 2015 Ford Foundation JustFilms Fellow and 2015-16 Fellow at Harvard's Film Studies Center.
 He is also a member of the Impact Producers Group., a Fellow at MIT's

 Languages: English, Spanish + Italian, Indonesian (conversational)

 Seelan Palay – Communications and Outreach Coordinator (Singapore)

 Seelan Palay has been an artist, filmmaker and activist since 2004.
-He has campaigned on human rights issues in Asia, with a focus on Singapore and Burma.
+He has campaigned on human rights issues in Southeast Asia, with a focus on Singapore and Myanmar.
 He has produced over 100 videos, and was one of the first contributors to EngageMedia.
-He has organized numerous exhibitions, demonstrations, forums and workshops to raise awareness and encourage action to bring about positive change in Asia.
+He has organized numerous exhibitions, demonstrations, forums and workshops to raise awareness and encourage action to bring about positive change in the region.